Clemapfel/Mousetrap.jl/docs/src/01_manual/03_actions.md

 (::Action, [::Data_t]) -> Nothing
 ```

-We see that, much like with signal handlers, the callback is provided by our `Action` instance, along with an optional `data` argument.
+We see that, much like with signal handlers, the callback is provided the `Action` instance, along with an optional `data` argument.

 `Action` also provides a constructor that directly takes the function as its first argument.
-Using this, we can write the above more succinctly:
+Using this, we can write the above even more succinctly:

 ```julia
 action = Action("example.print_clicked", app) do x::Action